aslamdoctor/rearrange-woocommerce-products/readme.txt

 5. Shortcut link under Categories section to sort by categories

 == ChangeLog ==

+= Version 4.3.3 =
+* fixed: Attempt to read property “term_id” on null
+* tested with wordpress version 6.8.1
+* tested with woocommerce version 9.8.3

 = Version 4.3.2 =
 * fixed: is_tax was called incorrectly